DimitriosTagkoulis/California-Housing-Price-Prediction/README.md

 - **XGBoost:** Optimized gradient boosting.
 - **CatBoost:** Efficient gradient boosting for categorical features.

-### Metrics for Evaluation:
+### Evaluation Metrics

 ##### 1. Root Mean Squared Error (RMSE)

 - **Why Chosen?**
   - RMSE penalizes large errors more than smaller ones because it squares the errors.
-This is particularly useful when predicting house prices, where large deviations are more impactful (e.g., underpricing a house by $100,000 is a more critical error than by $1,000).
+This is particularly useful when predicting house prices, where large deviations are more impactful (e.g., underpricing a house by 100,000 is a more critical error than by 1,000).
   - It provides results in the same units as the target variable (e.g., dollars), making it easy to interpret.
 - **Strengths:**
   - Sensitive to outliers, which is useful in datasets with significant price variations.